Frequently Asked Questions About the Referendum

 Why is this the right time for a referendum?

-Toms River Regional Schools' Board of Education has worked for more than a year to get an expert review of the district’s buildings – going well beyond the required visual inspections to include looking inside walls, roofs and crawl spaces.
-That in-depth inspection showed structural risks, water leakage, inefficient utilities and other ways our buildings need prompt attention.
-Some of the concerns were so urgent that the board exhausted its reserve funds to start repairs immediately.
+Toms River Regional Schools' Board of Education had a full facilities condition assessment and based on that in-depth inspection, our 23 buildings need prompt attention.
+Some of the concerns were so urgent that the board had to start repairs immediately.
 Other issues were deemed so pressing that the Board focused its efforts on making a plan to restore the buildings before further damage was done and before some areas were beyond use.

 Why can’t we pay for these repairs within the existing school budget?

-As the Facilities Assessment revealed, there are over $135 million in high priority repairs and renovations needed across the district.
-The existing school budget for buildings and grounds contains only limited funds for routine maintenance and repairs, and cannot support the costs of significant capital needs that have been identified.
+The existing school budget for buildings and grounds contains only limited funds for routine maintenance and repairs, and cannot support the costs of significant capital needs that have been identified in our recent Facilities Condition Assessment.

 Is the referendum needed because our buildings were not maintained all along?

 Toms River Regional Schools has been maintaining its facilities to the best of its abilities within the available budget.
 The State of New Jersey requires a minimum line item budget be set aside for Building Repair and Maintenance for each of its buildings every year.
 The minimum set aside is 2% of a building's square foot replacement costs.
 The state has held the figure of $143.00 per square foot since 2007.
-(The district consistently spends more than that minimum amount per school.)
+The district consistently spends more than the minimum amount per school per State regulations.
 However, many industry standards state that upwards to 10% of a budget should be set aside of repair and maintenance.

-Three facts apply in our district: 1) Our twenty-one buildings are aging, 2) construction materials and systems generally have a useful life which has been surpassed in most instances, and
+Three facts apply in our district: 1) Our twenty-three buildings are aging, 2) construction materials and systems generally have a useful life which has been surpassed in most instances and 3) district has not gone out for a referendum in over 10 years and the last successful referendum was in 2005.
+During the 2005 referendum, buildings were 13 years younger than they are today.

 What are “soft costs” in the referendum budget?